B-R-P/Vztor/README.md

 ## Architecture

-Vztore uses a dual-storage architecture:
+Vztor uses a dual-storage architecture:

 1. **NMSLIB Index**: Stores vectors for fast approximate nearest neighbor search using the HNSW algorithm
 2. **LMDBX Database**: Stores key-value mappings and metadata for persistence